Jim Florentine: Personal life

 Florentine is a native of central New Jersey.
-He came from a large Catholic family and was one of seven children who attended the Catholic school St Ambrose.
+He came from a large Catholic family and was one of the seven children who attended the Catholic school, St Ambrose.
 He has stated in various interviews and in his stand-up act that he disliked his religious upbringing.
-Florentine was interested in a musical career growing up because of his love for heavy metal music but would often joke that he never had the talent to play an instrument.
+Florentine was interested in a musical career growing up because of his love for heavy metal music, but would often joke that he never had the talent to play an instrument.

-Florentine lived for several years in Fort Lauderdale, Florida, where his father wanted to set up a family-run hot dog vending business.
+His family lived for several years in Fort Lauderdale, Florida when his father decided he wanted to set up a family-run hot dog vending business.
 The business, however, proved unsuccessful, and the family moved back to New Jersey.
 In his late teens, Florentine had drug and alcohol problems and was in and out of rehab.
 He has stated his love of hard rock music set him on a straight path in life.
-Florentine was later a DJ on his college radio station in Hazlet, New Jersey WCNJ.
-He later mentioned after seeing Andrew Dice Clay for the first time on a Rodney Dangerfield Comedy special, he wanted a career in stand-up comedy.
-He would often joke on air that marriage and kids were not for him.
-His girlfriend of six years committed suicide in December 2006.
-In August 2007, while a guest on the Howard Stern Show, Jim Florentine asked co-host Robin Quivers to go on a date with him during a show segment.
+Florentine became a DJ on WCNJ (now WCNM), his college radio station in Hazlet, New Jersey, in the 1980s.

+Florentine was inspired to do stand-up comedy after seeing Andrew Dice Clay for the first time on a Rodney Dangerfield comedy special.
+He and Jim Norton met Dice backstage at The Comedy Store in Los Angeles in the late 90s, and the three hit it off, with Florentine and Norton later becoming his opening acts.

+Jade, his girlfriend of six years, committed suicide in December 2006 while he was away performing on stage.
+In August 2007, while a guest on The Howard Stern Show, Jim Florentine asked co-host Robin Quivers to go on a date with him during a show segment.
 Due to the attention this garnered, Quivers became tight-lipped about the topic.
-On July 28, 2008, Quivers announced on the radio show that she and Florentine had ended their relationship.
-She stated that the breakup was amicable, that Florentine was "genuine and honest," and that he was the one who initiated the breakup.

-He was married to lacrosse coach Samantha Warner from 2012 to 2015.
+On July 28, 2008, Quivers announced on the radio show that she and Florentine had ended their relationship, the breakup was amicable, Florentine was "genuine and honest," and that he was the one who initiated the breakup.
+In 2010, he had a child with lacrosse coach Samantha Warner.
+The two married in 2012 (her third, his first) and divorced in 2015 after he hired a private investigator who caught Warner having sex with a New Jersey police officer.